Suggested HWB Experiences & Outcomes

 - Discuss the importance of drinking water to keep healthy and when it is important to drink water – after exercise, with food and lots of times during the day.

-- Design a plan for how to look after a dog for a day including water, food and exercise.
+- Design a plan for how to look after an animal for a day.
+Include all the important elements like water, food and exercise.

 Suggested Cross-Curricular Links